 - Wearing loose clothing to avoid pressure on the abdomen

-- Reduce or avoid the consumptions of spicy and deep fried food items.
+- Reduce or avoid the consumption of spicy and deep-fried food items.

 - Reduce the intake of food which may trigger the symptoms of acidity like citrus food, raw onions, milk, salt, chocolates, tea, coffee, alcohol, carbonated beverages, and other tobacco products.